paulinepalma/MLM_final/Final_Project_markdown.md

     ## Cntxt_dv:G_  0.000 -0.178  0.001

-Removing outlier participants does not drastically change the effects: the effect of “Group”, which was borderline significant, is now at .10.
+Removing outlier participants does not drastically change the effects: the effect of language Group, which did not reach significance in Model 3 (p = .06) is now at .10.
+The interaction coefficient is similar to the one in Model 3, and it still does not reach significance.

-The interaction coefficient is still borderline significant.
-I tried removing both participants and the item, the model would not converge anymore (I do not have a lot of data to begin with).
-When I remove the item…
+We also tried removing the outlier item.

 ``` r
 Model3bis <- update(Model3, . ~ ., data=filter(PSYC746_final, ITEM != 2))